 Sometimes candidates have specific questions they would like answered when deciding whether or not to apply.
 Submit specific questions by email: cpe@sfnightministry.org.

 Please refrain from calling our office number or leaving a voicemail.
-We are blessed to receive a great deal of interest and inquiries, though we have limited capacity to return calls prior to candidates either applying or simply asking by email.
+We are blessed with a great deal of interest and inquiries, though we have limited capacity to return calls prior to candidates either applying or simply asking by email or in an interview setting.
 If the emailed question or situation needs attention prior to the candidate applying and there is capacity to do so, someone may be able to call and speak by phone.
 Thanks for your understanding!

 CPE training at the SFNM focuses broadly on how to be present with suffering in ourselves, with others, and in groups for the purpose of transformative healing.
 Our programs are open to all people who have successfully completed four years of college, or have equivalent experience, and who are deeply rooted in a spiritual tradition, community, or practice.